Static Memory Management

 // before compilation (pseudo code)

-define foo(xs: list(int)): list(int) {
+define foo(xs: list(int)) -> list(int) {

-let ys = xs in // using `xs` (1)
+let ys = xs; // using `xs` (1)

-let zs = xs in // using `xs` (2)
+let zs = xs; // using `xs` (2)

 some-func(ys);